MessiFr/MessiFr.github.io/docs/notes/sml/worksheet05b_solutions.md

 _Answer:_ There are a few parameter combinations that achieve high cross validation accuracy (/docs/notes/sml/the yellow squares).
 With such a small training set, there's likely to be significant variance (/docs/notes/sml/noise) in these estimates.
 Hence, we can't be confident that our chosen parameters are truly "the best".
 If faced with a tie or near-tie, it makes sense to break the tie in a conservative direction, i.e., by using a smaller gamma (/docs/notes/sml/less non-linearity, as the RBF decays more slowly with distance) and a lower value of C (less of a penalty of margin violations relative to weight shrinkage.)
 Hence, we can't be confident that our chosen parameters are truly "the best".
-If faced with a tie or near-tie, it makes sense to break the tie in a conservative direction, i.e., by using a smaller gamma (less non-linearity, as the RBF decays more slowly with distance) and a lower value of C (/docs/notes/sml/less of a penalty of margin violations relative to weight shrinkage.)
+If faced with a tie or near-tie, it makes sense to break the tie in a conservative direction, i.e., by using a smaller gamma (/docs/notes/sml/less non-linearity, as the RBF decays more slowly with distance) and a lower value of C (/docs/notes/sml/less of a penalty of margin violations relative to weight shrinkage.)
 ***

 Now that we've found the "best" parameters, let's fit the SVM on the entire training set (/docs/notes/sml/without cross-validation).